Glenn Close: 2010s: Return to film and stage

 The ENO London production of Sunset Boulevard transferred to the Palace Theatre on Broadway, with Close reprising her role.
 It opened on February 9, 2017, in a limited run, selling tickets through June 25, 2017.
 The production featured a 40-piece orchestra, the largest in Broadway history.
 Close in particular was lauded by critics for her new incarnation of Norma Desmond.
 As The New York Times called it "one of the great stage performances of this century."
 Variety, Parade, The Guardian and Entertainment Weekly also gave the new production positive reviews.
 That same year, Close starred in a half hour comedy pilot for Amazon, titled Sea Oak.
 The pilot premiered online with viewers voting to choose if it wanted Amazon to produce the series.
 Although it received favorable reviews it was not picked up.
 Also in 2017, she was honored with the Lifetime Achievement Award at the Theatre World Awards.
 In 2017, Close appeared alongside Noomi Rapace and Willem Dafoe in What Happened to Monday, a science fiction thriller produced by Netflix.
 Also that year, she was reunited with actors John Malkovich (her co-star in Dangerous Liaisons) and Patrick Stewart (co-star in The Lion in Winter) in the romantic comedy The Wilde Wedding, and co-starred in Crooked House, a film adaptation of the novel by Agatha Christie.

 Close garnered widespread critical acclaim for her performance in the 2018 drama The Wife, which had first premiered at the 2017 Toronto International Film Festival.
 An adaptation of Meg Wolitzer's novel of the same name, the film stars Close as Joan Castleman, who questions her life choices as she travels with her husband to Stockholm, where he is set to receive the Nobel Prize in Literature.
 The film also features Close's daughter, Annie Starke, as a younger version of Castleman.
-Close won the Golden Globe Award for Best Actress in a Motion Picture – Drama, the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role, and the Critics' Choice Award for Best Actress.
-She received her seventh Academy Award nomination, her fourth time nominated in the Best Actress category, which has made her the most nominated actress without a win.
+Close won the Golden Globe Award for Best Actress in a Motion Picture – Drama, the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role, and the Critics' Choice Movie Award for Best Actress.
+She received her seventh Academy Award nomination, her fourth nomination in the Best Actress category, which has made her the most nominated actress without a win.
 She was widely considered to be the frontrunner to win the Oscar—which would be the first of her career—but ultimately lost to Olivia Colman for The Favourite.
 In addition, Close received a nomination, her second overall, for the BAFTA Award for Best Actress in a Leading Role, which she also lost to Colman.
 Also in 2018, Close made a return to the stage, where, from September to December, she featured in the Off-Broadway play, Mother of the Maid, at the Public Theater in New York City.